Legal opinions on international law and extradition

 Legal opinions in the field of international law and extradition

-A legal opinion is a document prepared by a qualified lawyer that contains a formal conclusion regarding the legal situation, rules and consequences applicable to a particular case.
-Unlike a regular consultation, such a conclusion is more formalized and authoritative in nature and is often used as evidence or expert opinion:
+A legal opinion is a document prepared by a qualified lawyer that contains a formal conclusion regarding the legal situation, rules, and consequences applicable to a particular case.
+Unlike a regular consultation, a legal analysis is more formalized and authoritative in nature and is often used as evidence or expert opinion:

 - In negotiations with foreign partners, banks, government agencies;